department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/vamc-upgrade-cms-weekly-sync.md

   * -health-care/programs (66)
   * -health-care/research (68)
 * Can the full caps for `<nolink>` menu items breadcrumbs be cleaned up as part of dual state launch?
 They are great for VAMC upgrade team but bad for PAOs.
+  * VAMC upgrade team tech debt to
+  * Rolling forward: Sentence case.
+  * CMS team could reduce the list of options based on Section choice (string matching) #5471
+  * CMS team could update past content
 * All VAMC upgrade team members must now be content admins, because otherwise they are shut out of menu editing.
 CMS team doesn't currently offer "content admin training", but Lisa and Stan have been content admins all along.
 Great power, great responsibility yadda yadda.
+  * VAMC upgrade team and Dave will discuss
+  * Content_publisher will soon lose cloning and content release trigger.
+* Health service migration
+  * VISN 7 and 8 health services on prod by Wednesday EOD, possibly sooner.

+CMS team action items
+* Debug /node/add/vamc-policies doesn't autopopulate menu item title
+* Estimate some migration stories for Care coordinator and Top task pages

 Pittsburgh IA updates happening next week
 * [Full list of redirects](https://airtable.com/shrf9O0nAUavSJjI7) to be added next week
 * No change management (per VHA)

-Content release permissions
-* Will only be available to content_admins starting soon.

 **3. Preventing duplicate content**